 He tortures his siblings.
 Tortures.
 “Brothers fight” and “boys will be boys,” yet I know what goes on in our house is not normal.
 I cannot protect my other children from him as much as I know I should.
 I’m incapable and it’s scary.
 His brother, just 18 months younger, has taken to fighting back and hard.
 He’s normally mild and easy-going, but he has anger and rage against a brother who has used him as a personal punching bag for years.
 I can’t stop them once they start and feel completely helpless when they do.

 There is no normal.
-We cannot go out to dinner without a scene.
-Unless it’s his restaurant and his choice.
+We cannot go out to dinner without a scene unless it’s his restaurant and his choice.
 He will throw a fit, refuse to eat, and embarrass us.
 My husband and I have just stopped.
 We’ve stopped trying.
 Family trips are, without fail, ruined.
-With nothing being good enough, no family outing approved.
-We divide and conquer more than we care to and most often one of us ends up sitting in the hotel room a lot more than should ever be allowed on a “vacation.”
+With nothing being good enough, no family outing was approved.
+We divide and conquer more than we care to, and most often, one of us ends up sitting in the hotel room a lot more than should ever be allowed on a “vacation.”

 Our marriage has suffered immensely.
-We try to work together and we try to work it out, but it’s a constant challenge when everything is about trying to “fix” your child.
+We try to work together, and we try to work it out, but it’s a constant challenge when everything is about trying to “fix” your child.
 We worked through years of blaming each other, of differing ideas of what was wrong and how to fix it, of mutual guilt over what made this happen, and of where we went wrong.
 We’re stronger now, but still, parenting this child dominates our lives and our conversations.
 My husband resents him.
 He’s mad.
-He feels that it’s unfair to our other children and he feels helpless to protect him from himself or us from him.
+He feels that it’s unfair to our other children, and he feels helpless to protect our son from himself or us from him.
 It’s a vicious circle.